andreas-wilm/nimreadfq/README.md

 # Note

-This repository was started before Heng Li wrote his article ["Fast high-level programming languages"](https://lh3.github.io/2020/05/17/fast-high-level-programming-languages), which contains a native Nim implementation (see klib below).
-His native Nim implementation is very fast out of the box and should in fact be used instead of this implementation.
+This repository was started before Heng Li wrote his article ["Fast high-level programming languages"](https://lh3.github.io/2020/05/17/fast-high-level-programming-languages), which contains a native Nim implementation (see klib below), which is just as fast as the implementation here (depending on whether you reuse memory or not) and could simply be used instead.

 # nimreadfq